 Thomas Kies, author of Darkness Lane, lives and writes on a barrier island on the coast of North Carolina with his wife, Cindy, and Lilly, their shih-tzu.
 He has had a long career working for newspapers and magazines, primarily in New England and New York.

 Eugenia Kim is the author of The Kinship of Secrets and The Calligrapher’s Daughter, which won the Borders Original Voices Award, was shortlisted for the Dayton Literary Peace Prize, and was a Washington Post Critic’s Pick.
 She teaches at Fairfield University’s low-residency MFA Creative Writing Program.

 Annie Kim is the author of Into the Cyclorama, winner of the 2015 Michael Waters Poetry Prize.
-Her poems appear, or are forthcoming, in Kenyon Review, Cincinnati Review, Pleiades, and Ninth Letter.
+Her poems have appeared in Kenyon Review, Cincinnati Review, Beloit Poetry Journal, and Narrative.
 Kim is an assistant dean at the University of Virginia School of Law.

 Linda Kobert is a local writer and educator.
 She currently serves as editor of the UVA medical humanities journal Hospital Drive.
 Her poetry and prose have appeared in The American Journal of Nursing, Lunch Ticket, Pulse, and elsewhere.
 She teaches writing classes at local public libraries.